The PhD oral examination

 Once the oral examination has been scheduled by the department, the Faculty of Graduate Studies must be notified.
 A minimum of two weeks' notice is required.

 Notices of the examination, including the invitation to graduate students, should be posted within the department/unit.
 A template for examination notices is available on the Faculty of Graduate Studies intranet site (faculty and staff only - University of Manitoba account login required) for use by all department/units.

 Documentation for the conduct of the examination

-Approximately one week prior to the oral examination, FGS will provide the chair of the examination with a package containing:
+Approximately one week prior to the oral examination, FGS will provide the chair of the examination with an electronic package containing: